jokersoft/ai-quest/src/ai-quest-api/public/instructions.md

-I am creating a thin FE app for my backend API (AI Quest).
+I am creating a thin FE app for my backend API (Text RPG).

 I want to have a few sections: